adithyan001/Catch-The-Light/README.md

 This module counts down from 20 seconds and provides a signal when the count reaches zero.
 The count resets back to 20 seconds when the reset signal is asserted.

 ### 4. Catch the light (controller)
 This module is responsible for controlling the entire game.
-It randomly turns the LEDs on or off, checks whether the switches match the LED patterns and increments the score if a match is found.
+It randomly turns the LEDs on or off, checks whether the switches match the LED patterns, and increments the score if a match is found.
+It is implemented as a finite state machine (FSM), where, upon detecting a match, the state updates.
+In each state, the score is incremented, and a random LED is turned on or off.

 ### 5. Binary to BCD
 This module converts the binary input to its corresponding BCD (Binary-Coded Decimal) value.
 It is implemented based on the Shift-Add-3 algorithm.